pr4deepr/GutAnalysisToolbox/README.md

 ## Reporting problems

-If you have any difficulties, suggestions or find any bugs, you can either
+If you have any difficulties, suggestions or find any bugs, you can either:

-* Create a post under [Issues](https://github.com/pr4deepr/GutAnalysisToolbox/issues) or you could use the [Imagesc forum](https://forum.image.sc/).
-Feel free to use the [discussions](https://github.com/pr4deepr/GutAnalysisToolbox/discussions) if you'd like input on your analysis or would like to discuss relevant topics.
+* Use [this link](https://forms.gle/oEpFMtQo29Dr9AQT7) to access a Google form for submitting issues or questions.

 OR

-* Use [this link](https://forms.gle/oEpFMtQo29Dr9AQT7) to access a Google form for submitting issues or questions.
+* Create a post under [Issues](https://github.com/pr4deepr/GutAnalysisToolbox/issues)

+OR

+* Post the problem on the [Imagesc forum](https://forum.image.sc/) and tag @pr4deepr

 ## Installing and configuring GAT